-Make use of all those cotton scraps of fabric by easily sewing them into reusable cotton rounds.
+Make use of all those organic cotton scraps of fabric by easily sewing or serging them into reusable cotton rounds.
+They are great for removing make up!

-When you sew you end up with lots of scraps of fabric.
+When you sew you end up with lots of fabric scraps.
 Sometimes I feel guilty about throwing them away, and sometimes I don’t.
-A really easy way to use up those scraps of fabric is to turn them into reusable cotton rounds.
+It it’s larger than my hand I usually keep it.
+A really easy way to use up those scraps of fabric is to turn them into reusable cotton pads.

 You’ll save the environment because you won’t be creating more waste or creating a need for more cotton.